J. Irwin Miller

 Joseph Irwin Miller (May 26, 1909 – August 16, 2004) was an American industrialist, patron of modern architecture, and lay leader in the Christian ecumenical movement and civil rights.
-He was instrumental in the rise of the Cummins Corporation and in giving his hometown (Columbus, Indiana) international stature with its modern architecture buildings.
+He was instrumental in the rise of the Cummins Corporation and in giving his home town (Columbus, Indiana) international stature with its modern architecture buildings.

 Biography

 Miller was born in Columbus, Indiana, to Hugh Thomas Miller, a college professor and politician, and Nettie Irwin Sweeney.
 He had one sister, Elizabeth Clementine Miller (1905–1996), who married Robert Stone Tangeman.

-Miller was a 1931 graduate of Yale University and made Phi Beta Kappa.
-From 1931 to 1933 he studied Philosophy, Politics and Economics (PPE) at Balliol College, Oxford, which made him an Honorary Fellow in 1974.
+He was a 1931 graduate of Yale University and made Phi Beta Kappa.
+From 1931 to 1933, Miller studied Philosophy, Politics and Economics (PPE) at Balliol College, Oxford, which made him an Honorary Fellow in 1974.

 On February 5, 1943, he married Xenia Simons.
-They had three daughters, Margaret, Catherine, Elizabeth, and two sons, Hugh and William.
-He had ten grandchildren, Jonathan, Zachary, Joshua, Benjamin, Aaron, Andrew, AnnaCatherine, Katherine, Laura, and Emily.
+They had three daughters, Margaret Irwin, Catherine Gibbs, and Elizabeth Garr, and two sons Hugh Thomas II and William Irwin.
+Margaret was married to Jonathan D. Schiller, co-founder of Boies Schiller Flexner LLP.
+He had ten grandchildren – Jonathan, Zachary, Joshua, Benjamin, Aaron, Andrew, AnnaCatherine, Katherine, Laura, and Emily.

-The Miller House which was designed by Eero Saarinen, was declared a U.S. National Historic Landmark in 2000.
-In 2010, after the death of Mrs. Miller, the house was donated to the Indianapolis Museum of Art.
+The Miller House in Columbus, which was designed by Eero Saarinen, was declared a U.S. National Historic Landmark in 2000.
+After the death of Miller's widow in 2008, the house was donated to the Indianapolis Museum of Art in 2009.
 The family's Canadian summer home on Lake Rosseau near Windermere, Ontario, was also designed by Saarinen.

 Work

 Miller joined Cummins, the family business, in 1934.
 He was executive vice president from 1944 to 1947, president from 1947 to 1951, and chairman from 1951 to 1977.
 He served as a lieutenant in the U.S. Navy in the South Pacific during the Second World War.

 In 1950, Miller helped to establish the National Council of Churches (NCC) and later served as its first lay president (1960–63).
-Miller chaired the NCC's Commission on Religion and Race, which coordinated organized religion’s support for strong civil rights legislation, and jointly sponsored the March on Washington.
+Miller chaired the NCC's Commission on Religion and Race, which coordinated organized religion's support for strong civil rights legislation, and jointly sponsored the March on Washington.
 He led religious delegations that met with Presidents John F. Kennedy and Lyndon Johnson to push for the legislation that became the Civil Rights Act of 1964.

-In 1954, he established the Cummins Foundation and in 1957 made an offer to Columbus that the foundation would pay all the architects fees for new public buildings in Columbus.
+In 1954, he established the Cummins Foundation and in 1957 made an offer to Columbus that the foundation would pay all the architects' fees for new public buildings in Columbus.
 Thus this small Midwestern city has buildings by Eero Saarinen, Eliel Saarinen, I.M.
 Pei, Kevin Roche, Richard Meier, Harry Weese, César Pelli, Gunnar Birkerts, and Skidmore, Owings & Merrill, many of which feature extensive interiors designed by Alexander Girard.
-"Some people have a tombstone at the head of their gravesite or at the foot of it," Columbus resident William Beaver wrote.
+"Some people have a tombstone at the head of their gravesite or the foot of it," Columbus resident William Beaver wrote.
 "Mr. Miller had the whole town as a monument."
 The American Institute of Architects in 1991 declared Columbus America's sixth most important city in terms of architecture.
 In addition to altruism, Miller used architecture to entice the best people to work for Cummins.